Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - gender identity or expression

-An example of a hate crime as sexual harassment is stalking a victim by sending him sexually offensive racist texts because he is African-American.
+An example of a hate crime as sexual harassment is someone stalking you by sending you sexually offensive racist texts because you are African-American.

 Note that Nevada hate crimes are not independent offenses but rather an enhancement to an underlying charge.
 If a defendant gets acquitted of the underlying crime, such as stalking in the above example, the hate crime enhancement gets dismissed as well.